vslobody/MUSIC/README.md

 Script is outputting multiple plots:

-Time Series Plot
+Time Series Plot.<br>
-Range Plot (Based on FFT of the Time Series from individual antenna) Range-Azimuth Plot in Polar coordinates.
+Range Plot (Based on FFT of the Time Series from individual antenna).<br>
+Range-Azimuth Plot in Polar coordinates.<br>
-Plot comparing MUSIC vs DBF accuracy of the peak finding.
+Plot comparing MUSIC vs DBF accuracy of the peak finding.<br>